Safeguarding Contact

 What is Youth Parliament?

-Youth Parliament is the Y NSW’s flagship youth leadership and engagement program and has been operating for 20 years in NSW.
-The program provides high school-age students with the opportunity to engage with civic leadership, policy development, and democratic parliamentary debate.
+Youth Parliament is the Y NSW’s flagship youth leadership and civic engagement program and has been operating for over 20 years in NSW.
+The program enables students in years 10 to 12 across NSW to build confidence, develop leadership skills, create life-long connections, and engage with civic leadership skills, policy development, community advocacy and democratic parliamentary debate.

 Who can participate in Youth Parliament?